How to Respond to a Rude Email Professionally (Examples & Tips)

 The second reason people send rude emails is probably the simplest one of all — they are rude.

-People who have a tendency toward egotistical behavior also tend to send impolite and unprofessional emails.
-They are usually pretty confident in not only themselves but also their position, which allows them the self-given freedom to not censor themselves.
+People who have a tendency toward egotistical behavior are usually pretty confident in not only themselves but also their position, which allows them the self-given freedom to not censor themselves.

 Alternatively, egotistical people might also think their needs (or tasks and issues) are more important than anything else.